-Note that although in this work we do not discriminate between male and female individuals, in reality, certain traits may be gender specific, and should be accounted for in the simulation.
-For example, autism is phenotypically manifested primarily in male but not female [13].
-As a result, autistic males usually leave no offspring because of their difficulties in finding mates.
+autistic males usually leave no offspring because of their difficulties in finding mates.
 On the other hand, females with autism most often exhibit much milder symptoms, usually mate and produce several (often multiple) offspring.
 In view of these observations, the mating process cannot be assumed random (as we have done here), as it should not allow any descendants for an autistic male in the population.

-Furthermore, to account for the inherent asymmetry with which selection affects amplifications and deletions (the former is dominant while the later recessive), the model needs to reflect the fact that a genomic change which provides an individual or sub-population with a selection advantage, are retained over time while the disadvantageous ones vanish [10, 11, 12].
+Furthermore, to account for the inherent asymmetry with which selection affects amplifications and deletions (the former is dominant while the later recessive), the model needs to reflect the fact that a genomic change which provides an individual or sub-population with a selection advantage, are retained over time while the disadvantageous ones vanish (Makni et al., 2000; Cahill et al., 1999; Duensing and Munger, 2003).
 Therefore, the differential effects of selection pressure for amplification and deletions should be modelled more carefully in the future work.

-Additional planned improvements to our model include the following: moving from a segregated population to intra-population mixing, incorporating more realistic conditions of mating and varying the mutational rates to model "preferential attachment."
+Additional planned improvements to our model include the following: moving from a segregated population to intra-population mixing, incorporating more realistic conditions of mating and varying the mutational rates to model 'preferential attachment'.
 These changes are hoped to further increase the level of interest in these models for population geneticists.

-Finally, our simulation together with available population data can be used to perform additional parameter estimation (such as M-statistics, the average extent of linkage disequilibrium etc.) and to connect to various evolutionary scenarios (e.g., population bottlenecks or large-scale migrations).
+Finally, our simulation together with available population data can be used to perform additional parameter estimation (such as M-statistics, the average extent of linkage disequilibrium etc.) and to connect to various evolutionary scenarios (e.g., population bottlenecks or large-scale migrations); see Pritchard et al. (2003).
 In this way, our and other similar studies will greatly enhance the understanding of the genome-wide variations, such as variations in copy number, mechanisms underlying their evolutionary history and their possible relation to regions of genomic instability.